AllyOR/AllyOR/README.md

 - 💻 Some projects: https://wlo.link/@AllyOR.
 - ⚡ Fun fact: I love every kind of art.

-And after all ..
+And after all ...
 What's going on?
-Here we are and here we go..
+Here we are and here we go...

 [Instagram](https://www.instagram.com/sonny_orellana/) ||
 [YouTube](https://www.youtube.com/c/AlisonOrellanaRios) ||